 How can governments create a better future?

-According to Nobel Laureate Robert F. Engle, debt and government go hand in hand.
+Nobel Laureate Robert F. Engle III believes that debt and government go hand in hand.
 And when the government borrows money, it’s not just investing in buildings and land, it’s investing in the future.

-Is austerity the answer to market failure?
+Is austerity ever the answer?